kristgo/dokconm/README.md

-# Concurrency with Mysql in Docker
+# Concurrency in Go with Mysql in Docker

 docker-compose up db